AtikHasan16/Emergency-Helpline/ReadMe.md

 # 6. Answering the following questions one by one:

-### Q: What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
+### What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

 ### _Answer:_